Chocolate Caramel Coconut Flour Brownies

 I’m always looking for new coconut flour recipes because coconut flour doesn’t contain any grains, making it completely gluten-free.
 Plus, coconut flour is high in fiber, easy to digest and it doesn’t lead to blood sugar spikes like white, processed flour does.
 So, if your looking for a dessert that comes with a range of health benefits, look no further than these delicious coconut flour brownies.

-Why You Should Swap Out Regular Flour for Coconut Flour
+Regular Flour vs. Coconut Flour

 I’m excited that coconut flour is becoming easier to find in local supermarkets and health food stores because it’s one of my favorite gluten-free flours out there (along with almond flour).
 A major benefit of choosing coconut flour for your baking instead of regular, processed white flour is that coconut flour has a lower glycemic index, and it won’t lead to blood sugar highs and lows.

 Research shows that coconut flour is actually beneficial for patients with diabetes because it contains a high dietary fiber content and doesn’t alter blood glucose levels the way that regular flour does.
-(1) Coconut flour also aids your metabolism, energy levels and digestion.
+Coconut flour also aids your metabolism, energy levels and digestion.

 And don’t worry.
 Making your chocolate brownies with coconut flour may make them a little more dense than traditional brownies, but it won’t take away from the desired fudgy texture and chocolatey taste.

 Aside from the No. 1 ingredient in this recipe, the coconut flour, here’s a quick glance at some of the top health benefits associated with the other ingredients in my coconut flour brownies: